danczw/Discord-Bot_Hase/README.md

 - run `python bot.py`
 - add bot to your Discord server

-Dependencies can be found in `environment.yml`
+Dependencies can be found in `environment.yml`.
+For local development, secrets can be set in `.env` file.
+For deployment, secrets should be set in the app settings under config vars.

 ### Production:
 View *master* branch for deployment to [Heroku](https://www.heroku.com).
 Including: